UBC-DSCI/dsci-100/CODE_OF_CONDUCT.md

 ### Incident Reporting Guidelines

 #### Contact points
 If someone violates the Code of Conduct during a DSCI 100 event we ask that you report it to a member of the teaching team.
-The person you have talked to should make a report to the DSCI 100 Instructor about the incident by emailing tiffany.timbers@stat.ubc.ca.
+The person you have talked to should make a report to the DSCI 100 Instructor about the incident by emailing tiffany.timbers@stat.ubc.ca and/or trevor@stat.ubc.ca.
 If this is not possible for some reason, we would be very grateful if you could report the incident yourself.

-If a violation occurs in an online space outside of organised events, please email tiffany.timbers@stat.ubc.ca about the incident.
+If a violation occurs in an online space outside of organised events, please email tiffany.timbers@stat.ubc.ca and/or trevor@stat.ubc.ca about the incident.

 #### 1.2 Alternate contact points

-An email to tiffany.timbers@stat.ubc.ca will be seen by Tiffany Timbers, who is the current instructor of DSCI 100.
-To report a DSCI 100 code of conduct violation that will not be seen by Tiffany Timbers, an alternative contact person is Bruce Dunham, Professor of Teaching in the Department of Statistics at UBC.
-His email is: b.dunham@stat.ubc.ca
+An email to tiffany.timbers@stat.ubc.ca will be seen by Tiffany Timbers, and to trevor@stat.ubc.ca will be seen by Trevor Campbell, the current instructors of DSCI 100.
+To report a DSCI 100 code of conduct violation that will not be seen by Tiffany Timbers or Trevor Campbell, an alternative contact person is Bruce Dunham, Professor of Teaching in the Department of Statistics at UBC.
+His email is b.dunham@stat.ubc.ca

 ## Attribution
 - Derived from the [Carpentries Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html)